 If you apply for a bank account or an alcohol permit, you will need to submit a copy of the chapter's bylaws.
 For this reason, assure that your bylaws mention that your chapter is an "alumni constituency group" of UC Berkeley and, under the domain of the UC Regents, that the chapter has tax-exempt status.

-The place to promote upcoming events and meetings, link to your Facebook group and the LinkedIn profiles of board members, and share photos from past events.
-Not surprisingly, the quality of your chapter's website is important to prospective students and board members alike.
+Individual chapter websites are the place to promote upcoming events and meetings, link to your Facebook group and the LinkedIn profiles of board members, and share photos from past events.
+Not surprisingly, the quality of your chapter's website is important to prospective students and chapter members alike.
 Review the website set up document for guidelines on setting up your chapter website (view Chapter Website Set Up below).

-Recruit a content manager (view Content Manager Description below), AKA a webmaster, to keep the content of your website current and compelling.
+Recruit a content manager (view Content Manager Description below) or a webmaster, to keep the content of your website current and compelling.
 The ideal person is someone who has experience with Wordpress or other blogging software, and who will regularly update the site.

 Fresh photos and information are essential to the appeal of your chapter as well as the site itself.
 Be sure there is a link to photos of a recent event as well as information about upcoming events.

 Create a Facebook page that is linked from your website.
 Compared to a group, a page enables a chapter to create an authentic and public presence on Facebook.